Soto-Jnthan/scara/README.md

 - All compiled artifacts (`.rel`, `.lst`, `.hex`, etc.) are placed in `/build`.
 - The Makefile is SDCC-aware:
-  - Compiles each `.c` file individually
+  - Compiles each `.c` file individually.
-  - Links `.rel` files with `main.rel` placed first as required by SDCC
+  - Links `.rel` files with `main.rel` placed first as required by SDCC.
 - Clean with:
   ```bash
   make clean